codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 4. Mark the **Publish even if tests fail** checkbox to continue uploading the app artifact even when the tests failed.
 5. Select **Enable App Store Connect publishing** at the top of the section to enable publishing.

-To continue, either configure the submission to TestFlight or App Store, or choose both options.
+These steps are enough to publish the build to App Store Connect.
+However, users can select additional options to submit the build to TestFlight beta review or App Store review.

 #### Submitting an app to TestFlight

 1. Mark the **Submit to TestFlight beta review** checkbox to submit the build for beta review and prepare it for distributing to beta testers.
 Note: This action is performed during [post-processing](#post-processing-of-app-store-connect-distribution).
 2. Mark the **Distribute to beta groups** checkbox and enter the names of the beta groups to automatically distribute the build to the testers in those groups once the build has passed beta review.
 Note: This action is performed during [post-processing](#post-processing-of-app-store-connect-distribution).

-Once you have successfully set up publishing to App Store Connect, Codemagic will automatically distribute the app to App Store Connect every time you build the workflow.
-The application has to be manually submitted to App Store.

 #### Submitting an app to App Store review